yasminesadat/Mini-Garage/README.md

 **Usage**

 Open project on Quartus Software and recompile with desired pin assignments.
-I used Quartus Prime 22.1std Lite Edition.
+Quartus Prime 22.1std Lite Edition and DE10-Lite Board 10M50DAF484C7G were used for this garage's implementation.